 The relationship between dopamine and testosterone are interrelated.
 Dopamine can influence testosterone and the converse is true as well.
 In males, a key area of the brain for sexual function is the medial preoptic area (MPOA).

-One study found that microinjecting dopamine agonists (which mimic dopamine function) in the MPOA of rats led to an increase of sexual activity.3 Another study found castrated male rats showed no interest in sex.
+One study found that microinjecting dopamine agonists (which mimic dopamine function) in the MPOA of rats led to an increase in sexual activity.3 Another study found castrated male rats showed no interest in sex.
 And, dopamine was not released in the MPOA.
 After testosterone injections, the castrated rats engaged in sexual intercourse.
 There was also an increase in dopamine release in the MPOA.4

 One part of the brain is known for its role in pleasure and reward (VTA).
 Dopamine is the primary neurotransmitter in this system.
-Here, the actions of dopamine elicit desire to engage in sexual activity.2 What dopamine’s activity does for sexual desire, it does in another region of the rat brain to motivate physical activity.2,5
+Here, the actions of dopamine elicit the desire to engage in sexual activity.2 What dopamine’s activity does for sexual desire, it does in another region of the rat brain to motivate physical activity.2,5

 But as stated above, the dopamine-testosterone relationship is not one-sided.